BenthicSubstrateMapping/PyHum/README.md

 thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info

-This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12.4 & 13.4, and Windows 7.
+This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12.4 & 13.4.
 This software has (so far) been used only with Humminbird 998 series instruments.

 The programs in this package are as follows: